Death and state funeral of Hirohito: Interment at the Imperial Graveyard

-Following the state ceremony, the Emperor's coffin was taken to the Musashi Imperial Graveyard in the Hachiōji district of Tokyo for burial.
+Following the state ceremony, Emperor Shōwa's coffin was taken to the Musashi Imperial Graveyard in Hachiōji for burial.
 At Emperor Taishō's funeral in 1927, the trip to the Musashi Imperial Graveyard was carried out as a three-hour procession.
-The trip for the Emperor Shōwa's coffin was made by motor hearse and cut to forty minutes.
-Several hours of ceremonies followed there, until the internment took place at nightfall, the traditional time to bury emperors.
+The trip for Emperor Shōwa's coffin was made by motor hearse and cut to forty minutes.
+Several hours of ceremonies followed there, until the interment took place at nightfall, the traditional time to bury emperors.